Nekyt/RTYPE-DOCUMENTATION/README.md

 ### Platforms

 - [ ] The project must be OS independent.
 (Linux, Windows)
-- [ ] The project must be built using a [CMake](https://github.com/EpitechPromo2025/B-CPP-500-STG-5-1-rtype-romanie.de-meyer/blob/main/CMakeLists.txt) and dependencies must be handled using [conan]().
+- [ ] The project must be built using a [CMake](https://github.com/EpitechPromo2025/B-CPP-500-STG-5-1-rtype-romanie.de-meyer/blob/main/CMakeLists.txt).

 ### Server